K-JC/The_Barn/README.md

 #  The Barn
 For my fourth project, I needed to build a full stack website.
 I chose to make a restaurant booking system.
-The Barn Restaurant is a fictional restaurant and not a real one.
+The Barn Restaurant is a fictional restaurant.
 A user can come to this website to view The Barn's menu, they can sign up/sign in to an account where they can make,edit and delete any bookings made.

 The link to the live site can be found here, enjoy! - [The Barn](https://the-barn.herokuapp.com/) Enjoy!